codebyzeb/g2p-plus/README.md

 # G2P+

-> NOTICE (March 14 2025): This library is currently being refactored in order to create a stream-lined
+> NOTICE (March 14 2025): This library is currently being refactored.
+This should be completed by April.

 This repository contains scripts for converting various corpora to a unified IPA format, with marked word and utterance boundaries, to prepare them for [training and evaluating small transformer-based language models](https://github.com/codebyzeb/PhonemeTransformers).